 2023: The Nebraska Well Drillers Association selected CPNRD's application for a monitoring well at the OLA.
-The well will be drilled in October and utilized as a training session.
-A ribbon-cutting ceremony will be held following the training.
-CPNRD plans to install telemetry on the monitoring well to show real-time static water level data on CPNRD's website.
+The well (55 feet deep) was dug by Downey Drilling in October and utilized as a training session.
+A ribbon-cutting ceremony was held the same day.